holdenbridge/2020MLB-StandingsRace/README.md

 By: Holden Bridge

-August 2020 (Most recently updated on August 26th, 2020)
+August 2020 (Most recently updated on September 28th, 2020)